semmath/semmath/README.md

 ### 3. Merge

-After confirmation by the development group, the changes will be merged into the main branch.
+After confirmation by the members of the development team, the changes will be merged into the main branch.